Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 • The latest M.2 SSDs always use the M-key.
 These drives use x4 PCIe (or faster) speed standards and are the fastest SSDs on the market.
 They are known as NVMe drives—more below.

-If you get an M.2 SSD today, it's likely an NVMe drive with an M-key.
+If you get an M.2 SSD today, it’s likely an NVMe drive with an M-key.
+However, the NVMe SSD itself has different revisions and performance grades.

 PCIe